Perini Navi sells first 42m Project E-volution yacht

-First announced at the Monaco Yacht Show 2017, this in-house design is at an advanced engineering stage for a client who has signed a letter of intent.
-The aluminium hull features a lifting keel and naval architecture by the Reichel-Pugh studio, while the 2,367 square metre sailplan includes a carbon fibre rig.
+First announced at the Monaco Yacht Show 2017, the in-house design is built entirely from aluminium and features a lifting keel and naval architecture by the Reichel-Pugh studio.
+It also features a 2,367 square metre sailplan and includes a carbon fibre rig.
 The yacht’s exterior styling comes from Perini Navi’s head of design Franco Romani.

-Accommodation is for up to ten guests with a master suite situated aft, two guest cabins and a fourth cabin forward of the engine room.
-The layout also includes a bonus room that can be used as either a cinema or a fifth cabin.
+Accommodation is for up to ten guests with a master suite aft, two guest cabins and a fourth cabin forward of the engine room.
+The layout also includes a bonus room that can be used as either a cinema or fifth cabin.

 The design features a folding transom door, which provides a sea-level alcove with staircase access on both sides.
 There is a flexible foredeck located forward with a Japanese-style dining pit.
 A dedicated sail drum storage unit sits below deck while carbon fibre helm pods sit aft.